syncfusion-content/blazor-docs/blazor/gantt-chart/resource-view.md

 ## Resource Multi Taskbar

-To visualize multiple tasks assigned to each resource in a row when the records are in the collapsed state.
-It can be enabled by setting the `EnableMultiTaskbar` property of `GanttTaskbarSettings` to `true`.
+To gain a clearer understanding of the task assignment process, especially when managing numerous tasks assigned to each resource, the incorporation of a 'multi-taskbar' proves essential.
+This feature serves as an invaluable visual aid, particularly when working with collapsed records, as it efficiently condenses task information for easy reference.
+To enable this feature, you simply need to set the `EnableMultiTaskbar` property within `GanttTaskbarSettings` to `true`.

-When a resource has multiple tasks scheduled on the same date, then the tasks will be overlapped one another.
-Taskbar editing is also possible to change the task scheduling on the collapsed state.
+Once this feature is turned on, it becomes particularly handy when a resource has multiple tasks scheduled for the same date.
+In such scenarios, these tasks will naturally overlap on the timeline, making it much simpler to identify their relationships and dependencies.
+Additionally, it's important to note that taskbar editing remains fully accessible even when in this collapsed view.
+This means you can conveniently adjust task schedules as needed, thus optimizing your project management efforts.

 ```cshtml